argenkiwi/kenkyo/README.md

 ## Components

-The componets described below assume a physical QWERTY keyboard independently of you keyboard language and layout settings.
+The componets described below assume a physical QWERTY keyboard independently of your keyboard language and layout settings.

 ### Chords